NvC-DmN-CH/AutoMDL/README.md

 - Currently exporting freezes the UI because it waits for studiomdl.exe to finish
 - No support for skins, bodygroups, lods, bones, or anything else yet really.
 This is just for making making static and physics props (dynamic too) since that's what I need the addon for.

-But if you have a suggestion or a bug, do please make an [issue](https://github.com/NvC-DmN-CH/AutoMDL/issues)
+But if you have a suggestion or a bug, do make an [issue](https://github.com/NvC-DmN-CH/AutoMDL/issues)

 <br />